-Hands-on, interactive and compellingly relevant, the two-storey Science Gallery is devoted to explaining the intricacies of science and how it applies to everyday life.
-Exhibitions explore big ideas so bring your curiosity with you.
+Hands-on, interactive and compellingly relevant, the Science Gallery is devoted to explaining the intricacies of science and how it applies to everyday life.
+Exhibitions explore big ideas, so bring your curiosity with you.

 Henrietta Street is lined with the most complete set of red-brick Georgian mansions built for Ireland’s wealthiest families in the 1700s.
 A perfect example of Dublin’s most iconic architecture, it's perfect for a leisurely stroll.

 Learn history through decorative arts